THE ULTIMATE BACK WORKOUT GUIDE

 - Then raise up again with arms in a Y position to activate the lower traps.

 WHAT MAKES IT EFFECTIVE: This exercise hits some of the smaller muscles of the back which are often overlooked, like the rotator cuff and the lower traps.

 The upper traps are another frequently neglected back muscle, and the Standard Barbell Shrug is an excellent exercise to target them.

 The slightly wider grip allows you to hit the upper traps by bringing the angle of the arm more in alignment with the upper trap fibers.

 STANDARD BARBELL SHRUG

-WHAT MAKES IT EFFECTIVE: This exercise hits the often-neglected upper traps by applying a slightly wider than normal grip.
+WHAT MAKES IT EFFECTIVE: This is one of the best barbell back exercises to hit the often-neglected upper traps by applying a slightly wider than normal grip.

 4) WHAT ARE THE BEST LOWER BACK EXERCISES?